“You tell yourself you’re not my kind but you don’t even know your mind”

 NOTE: The proportions of this recipe are based on the weight of the lime rinds & ginger.
 If you have 16oz of lime rinds you’ll need 8oz of ginger and 12oz sugar (lime weight + ginger weight/2).

 Cut lime rinds in half and place in a medium bowl with ginger.
 Sprinkle with sugar and stir to thoroughly combine.
 Cover and let sit on the counter for at least 4 hours – stirring every 30 – 45 minutes.
-Using a fine mesh strainer, strain syrup.
+Using a fine-mesh strainer, strain syrup.
 In small batches, press rinds in the mesh strainer with a spoon to get every drop.
-Pour into bottle and store in the refrigerator.
+Pour into the bottle and store in the refrigerator.